Academic Calendar

 1 Credit Weekly (0-0-1)

 This course provides an opportunity to reflect with peers on professional practice in early learning settings under the guidance of an instructor.
 Field placement issues are discussed and class learning in Term III is integrated with practical field experiences.
-Seminar focuses on recognized early learning and care practice across a broad range of early childhood programs with a particular focus on communicative practices, multimodal literacies and literate identities within early learning communities It also provides an opportunity to discuss issues and explore topics in early learning and care.
-Seminar discussions and assignments provide an opportunity to discuss issues and explore topics in early learning and care.
+Seminar focuses on recognized early learning and care practice across a broad range of early childhood programs with a particular focus on communicative practices, multimodal literacies, and literate identities within early learning communities.
+It also provides an opportunity to discuss issues and explore topics in early learning and care.
+Seminar discussions and assignments provide further opportunities to discuss issues and explore topics in early learning and care.
+As ECCS 225 reflects the curriculum of first-year 260 and second-year courses, the program recommends concurrent enrollment in or previous completion of ECCS 160, ECCS 175, ECCS 180, ECCS 201, ECCS 260, and ECCS 265.

 Co-requisites: ECCS 220.